How to Get an Alert for Theme File Edits in WordPress

 You can use this feature to get alerts every time a theme filed is edited on one of your sites.
 This is something that should rarely (if ever) happen to a WordPress site and it can indicate more serious problems such as a hack.

-Create the Theme File Edit Alerts for One Site
+Create the Theme File Edit Alerts for Your WordPress Sites

 • Action: This is the trigger for the alert.
 We should enter “Theme File Edited”.